 Did this doc help with your installation?

-To find your data, go to one.newrelic.com and go to Your applications > Explorer.
-From the Entities screen, search for your service by name.
-New Relic provides an out-of-the-box overview that includes charts for some of the most useful metrics provided by Kamon instrumentation.
+To find your data, go to one.newrelic.com > All capabilities > All entities.
+Search for your service by name.
+We provide an out-of-the-box overview that includes charts for some of the most useful metrics provided by Kamon instrumentation.
 If you're also sending distributed tracing data, the Distributed tracing feature is available to query and view traces.

 You can use the out-of-the-box overview as a starting point to build your own dashboards.
 Click on the